jundalisay/spblist/content/en/material/principles/part-6/chapter-01.md

 While modern science seems to be going for quantum computers, our idea is to go for crystal computers based on Descartes' Dioptrique.

 Crystals allow light which travel faster than electrons.
-This can solve the problem with Moore's Law.
+This can solve the problem with Moore's Law which is estimated to end by 2036.

 {{< img src="/graphics/physics/eye.jpg" alt="Crystal Computers" >}}